-The Under Graduate courses under Calicut University are being restructured from 2009 admission onwards as part of the direction of Kerala Higher Education Council in this regard.
-The UG programme is changing form the existing pattern to Choice Based Credit & Semester System (CCSS).
-The ongoing revision of the syllabus of the programme is in tune with the changes that occur all over the world in the higher education region.
-The direction of the Keralal Higher Education Council in this regard is in conformity with the National Education Policy envisaged by University Grants Commission.
-The revised syllabi in Sanskrit will be in the CUCCSSUG2009 pattern.
-The new syllabus includes four types of courses as Common course, Core course, Open course & Complementary course.
+The Under graduate courses under Calicut University had been restructured from 2009 admission onwards as part of the direction of Kerala Higher Education Council.
+The UG programme has changed form the then existing pattern to Choice Based Credit & Semester System (CCSS).
+The revision of the syllabus of the programme was in tune with the changes that occured all over the world in the higher education region.
+The direction of the Keralal Higher Education Council in this regard was in conformity with the National Education Policy envisaged by University Grants Commission.
+The new syllabus included four types of courses as Common course, Core course, Open course & Complementary course.

-The study of Sanskrit under the revised syllabi enables the students proper motivation in the pursuit of knowledge and understanding of Indian culture and civilisation.
+The study of Sanskrit under the revised syllabi enabled the students in proper motivation in the pursuit of knowledge and understanding of Indian culture and civilisation.
 It is aimed to improve the comprehensive skill, communicative skill, the skill of creative writing and language proficiency.
-More over the student is aimed at enjoying the literary creations in a proper and good way.
+More over the courses are designed so that the student is enabled at enjoying the literary creations in a proper and good way.